 - Remove the chorizo from the casings and saute in a large skillet over medium heat until cooked through.
 Drain the excess grease from the skillet.

 - While the chorizo is cooking, remove the kale leaves from the stems and tear into small pieces.
 Place in a colander and rinse well.
 Once the chorizo is fully cooked and drained, add the kale to the skillet.
 Cook until the kale is fully wilted.

-- Sprinkle the shredded mozzarella over the top of the strata.
-Place in the preheated oven and bake for about 45 minutes or until the strata looks puffy and golden brown on top.
+- Sprinkle the shredded mozzarella over the top of the frittata.
+Place in the preheated oven and bake for about 45 minutes or until the frittata looks puffy and golden brown on top.
 Slice into six pieces and serve hot.

 Step By Step Photos